 For each question, use the specific criteria to award a maximum of 4 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (33) [4] h = -2, k = 5, and correct work is shown. - [3] Appropriate work is shown, but one computational or simplification error is made.
+(33) [4] x = 0, y = 2, and z = -1, and correct algebraic work is shown.